v1.10.90-0e025b8

 Proxy Chaining: Layered Anonymity

 Proxy chaining routes your traffic through multiple proxy servers in sequence.
 Each hop adds a layer of indirection, making it significantly harder to trace requests back to the origin.
-Hex Proxies supports chaining through its 10M+ IP residential network and 250K+ ISP proxies.
+Hex Proxies supports chaining across its multi-carrier US ISP network and 10M+ residential IP partner network.

 Why Chain Proxies